 Regular private meetings are held between the Commissioner and the Chief Constable, to ensure there is an open exchange of information and help them to maintain an effective working relationship.

 These meetings are normally held at the Police Headquarters at Leek Wootton, though other venues are used on occasion.
-The meetings allow the Commissioner and Chief Constable Martin Jelley to discuss a wide variety of subjects relating to routine business.
+The meetings allow the Commissioner and Chief Constable Debbie Tedds to discuss a wide variety of subjects relating to routine business.

 Topics discussed can include: